Fundeluk/nswi041-exams/use-cases.md

 ### Get credit:

-#### Detail:
+**Detail:**

+1. The user logs into their teacher account.
+2. The system displays the homepage.
+3. The teacher clicks a button that is supposed to redirect him to a view of the courses they teach.
+4. The system redirects him to that view.
+5. The teacher finds the student he wants to give credit to.
+6. The system shows him the student account.
+7. Teacher awards credit to the student

+**Alternatives:**

-Happy path - To meet the criteria for acquiring the credit for the subject which is later granted to the student from the teacher
+1. Not having enough points the acquire the credit for the subject

-#### Alternatives:
-Not having enough points the acquire the credit for the subject Not having submitted credit work before deadline
+2. Not having submitted credit work before deadline

-#### Prerequirements:
+**Prerequirements:**

-To meet the criteria for acquiring the credit for the subject To be enrolled for the subject
+- To meet the criteria for acquiring the credit for the subject

-#### Postrequirements:
+- To be enrolled for the subject

+**Postrequirements:**

-Permission to be able to enroll for the exam
+- Permission to be able to enroll for the exam

 ### Filter Exams